 Step 3 - Epoxy

 Dry fit the railing into the holes you’ve made.
-This not only makes sure that the holes are large enough to accommodate the posts, but it also allows you to check that the holes are of even depth.
+This not ensures the holes are large enough to accommodate the posts, but it also allows you to check the holes are of even depth.
 If you need to make any adjustments, do more drilling and clean again with the wet/dry vac before you move on.
 Take the epoxy and mix it according to the instructions that come with it.
 You’ll need to use a caulking gun to apply it.
 Squeeze the epoxy into the area around each post on the railing until you’ve filled the hole.